dotnet/docs-maui/docs/user-interface/brushes/solidcolor.md

 :::image type="content" source="media/solidcolor/predefined-brush.png" alt-text="Screenshot of a Frame painted with a predefined SolidColorBrush.":::

-For a list of predefined <xref:Microsoft.Maui.Controls.SolidColorBrush> objects provided by the `Brush` class, see [Solid color brushes](#solid-color-brushes).
+For a list of predefined <xref:Microsoft.Maui.Controls.SolidColorBrush> objects provided by the <xref:Microsoft.Maui.Controls.Brush> class, see [Solid color brushes](#solid-color-brushes).

 ### Use hexadecimal notation